Next Slideshow: 5 Kissing Techniques To Make Him Hot

 Where to Beach It … In Manhattan: The Beach at Dream Downtown

 Enjoy a Hot to Trot cocktail (Cazadores Blanco, cucumber, agave, jalapeño) on the only real beach in Manhattan.
 OK, while there’s no technical ocean involved here, there is actually sand.
-Plus, the crowd, private cabanas, and chaise lounges are all added perks.
-Go for Sun-Trope Fridays (RSVPs required, 6-9:30pm) or, you can spring for the $175 pool pass, which includes one cocktail voucher and access to the gym.
+Plus, the crowd, private cabanas, DJ, and chaise lounges are all added perks.
+The Beach offers day passes for non-hotel guests to indulge in all of the amenities the venue has to offer for $55.

 Where to Eat a Delicioso Burger: AG Kitchen